COMP4350-Team2/Backend/docs/sprint_1_worksheet.md

 #### **Summary of Issues**

-There were a few issues as listed detailedly in each step above.
+There were a few issues as listed detailedly in above.